Date: Thursday, March 12, 2020

 Now in its 39th year, the annual Colorado Law Alumni Awards Banquet is the University of Colorado Law School's signature alumni event, where we celebrate our community and honor our distinguished alumni.
 Save the date for the 2020 banquet, which will be held on Thursday, March 12.

-2019 Alumni Award Recipients
+2020 Alumni Award Recipients

-Alumni Awards for Distinguished Achievement
+Distinguished Achievement Awards

-Distinguished Achievement—Public Sector: Jim Coyle ('85)
+Distinguished Achievement—Public Sector: Steve Zwick ('77)

 Dean's Choice Awards